Allen-Bartley/ender3-upgrade-project/README.md

 # 🛠️ Ender 3 Upgrade Project – From Stock to Custom Workhorse

 This project documents the full hardware and firmware upgrade of a stock Creality Ender 3 (V1) into a modernized, silent, and flexible 3D printer.
 The upgrade includes a direct drive extruder, BLTouch auto bed leveling, dual Z-axis support, and a 32-bit silent control board.
-The process involved custom wiring, firmware configuration, and safety-focused troubleshooting.
+The process involved custom wiring, firmware configuration, root cause analysis, and safety-focused troubleshooting.

 ---